ARMmbed/BLEIntros/GettingStarted/URIBeacon.md

 **If you don't want to get too deep into the code - skip [ahead](#edituribeacon).**

 The URI Beacon program is a very small and simple one.
-The only part of it that you need to look at is the *main.cpp* file, which is - as the name suggests - the program's main file.
-The other files you can ignore - they're there to help the compiler do its job.
+The only part of it that you need to look at is the ``main.cpp`` file, which is - as the name suggests - the program's main file.
+The other files you can ignore for now - they're there to help the compiler do its job.

-Click *main.cpp* to see its code.
+Click ``main.cpp`` to see its code.

 <a name=”comments”>
 ###Comments